 As early as during the campaign, I already said that I found the evidence against that poor, innocent woman weak.
 Thank goodness, 11 of the SC Justices thought the same way I did.

-I also want to have Bong Revilla released.
+After the release of Jinggoy, I also want to have Bong Revilla out of jail.
 It’s a promise I made to the Caviteños during the campaign.

 3. To allow Ferdinand Marcos’ burial in the Libingan Ng Mga Bayani